 Tuk-tuks are three-wheeled motorised taxis that can be found in Kenya’s main cities, especially along the coast.
 They can carry up to three passengers and are a speedy way to get around town.

-There are no set prices, so expats will need to get used to negotiating with the tuk-tuk drivers before starting a journey.
+There are no set prices, so you'll need to get used to negotiating with the tuk-tuk drivers before starting a journey.

 Taxis in Kenya

 Taxi cabs are easily available in Kenya's large cities.
-They can either be hailed on the street or booked in advance.
-Fares should be negotiated before getting into the cab as meters are often either broken or aren't switched on.
+You can hail them on the street or book in advance.
+Fares should be negotiated before getting into the cab, as meters are often broken or not switched on.

 Driving in Kenya

-Most expats in Kenya get around by car as it gives the freedom and flexibility that public transport does not.
+Most expats in Kenya get around by car, as it offers the freedom and flexibility that public transport does not.
 Still, driving in Kenya is not for the faint-hearted.

-New arrivals will find that many road users drive aggressively and recklessly, so expats are advised to exercise caution when driving and crossing roads in Kenya.
+Many road users drive aggressively and recklessly, so exercise caution when driving and crossing roads.
 Dealing with this traffic is by no means stress-free, and roads in certain areas are often potholed and poorly maintained.
-So, though driving through Kenya at one’s own pace and taking in the scenery sounds ideal, the poor road infrastructure can make it a challenge.
+Although driving through Kenya at your own pace and taking in the scenery sounds ideal, the poor road infrastructure can make it a challenge.

-Expats wondering if they can drive on their home country's licence will need to follow up on the latest requirements.
-Normally, expats can drive in Kenya with their valid foreign driver's licence or an International Driving Permit for up to three months.
-Those staying longer in the country must obtain a Kenyan driving licence.
+If you're wondering if you can drive on your home country's licence, you need to follow up on the latest requirements.
+Generally, you can drive in Kenya with your valid foreign driving licence or an International Driving Permit for up to three months.
+Those staying longer must obtain a Kenyan driving licence.
+This involves creating an e-Citizen account, applying through the National Transport and Safety Authority (NTSA) portal, and providing necessary documents such as your foreign licence, passport, and work permit.

 Air travel in Kenya